 The 2018 EDGE EDBE expedition will be to Argentina to support the work of the local Hooded Grebe Project (Proyecto Macá Tobiano).
 The Hooded Grebe (Podiceps gallardoi) is a stunning, crimson eyed waterbird with an incredible head-bobbing mating dance.
 The species is endemic to Southern Pantagonia and is list as Critically Endangered by the IUCN.
 The Hooded Grebe was only discovered in 1974 and since then the population has dropped by as much as 95% in some areas.

 Climate change is dramatically impacting these birds.
 The high elevation lakes, where they breed in the Argentinian summer, are drying up as less and less snow falls during the winter.
-The grebes feed on the milfoil plant (Myriophillum sp.) which grows in the lakes, so climate change is causing rapid declines in a key food source.
+The grebes feed on amphipods (small crustaceans) that live in the lakes and use the milfoil plant (Myriophillum sp.) which grows in the lakes to make their nests, so climate change is causing rapid declines in a key food and breeding resource.

 Hooded Grebes also have very low reproductive rates, producing only 1 chick in each breeding season.
 As a result, they are highly susceptible to predation by the invasive American mink and Kelp Gulls that which eat the eggs and the juveniles.
 The mink can kill large numbers of adults in a day, potentially wiping out entire local populations.